biicode/biicodizer/README.md

 Most of the biicodization job consists on copying source files to a new location inside the block and update the `#include` directives to take care of that new locations.

 For that purpose, the `biicodize.yml` file uses patterns of the form `[SOURCE] : [DEST]`, where `SOURCE` is a path (File or folder) from your codebase, and `DEST` is its new location relative to the block root directory (Note the `/`).
-Those paths include the full name, so you can use them to translate them.
+Those paths include the full name, so you can use them to translate and change the file/folder name.
 For example, in the stackie codebase there is a `CMakelists.txt.biicode` file which will act as the cmake file for our block.
 We named it as `.biicode` to not confuse with a real cmake file for the library.
 With the translation pattern, we place it in the block renaming the file to `CMakelists.txt` too.

 This translation works for folders too, note how the headers are biicodized translating the `include/` folder directly instead of translating each file one per one.